- Arts and Design»

 - Deflate the balloon once more, or until you have the size and shape you require for your finished pod!

 - Put the Pod back into the tumble dryer and allow it to Felt back to the size of the balloon inside.
 This should take approximately ten minutes.

 - Untie the knot in the balloon and remove the air and discard.

 - Using a wooden curtain ring, draw a ring shape around the existing hole in the pod and cut it carefully to size, with some sharp scissors

 - When completely dry, sew on a wooden curtain ring with wool using blanket stitch,

 - This will complete the entrance to your Pod.

 - Now attach a plaited wool strand loop with which to attach the pod to a tree or wall fixture.

 - You may prefer to use a chain or leather string or include a small piece of leather to the interior roof of your pod.
 This will ensure that the area where the wool is attached to the Pod is strengthened by the leather.

-You have now made your first bird pod using merino wool fibers.
+- You have now made your first bird pod using merino wool fibres.